-Since fruits and vegetables are in abundance right now, you can enjoy this black bean and corn salad with a colorful confetti of fresh bell peppers, corn cut right from the ear, and fresh herbs – perhaps from your own herb garden!
+Since fruits and vegetables are in abundance right now, you can enjoy this black bean salad with a colorful confetti of fresh bell peppers, corn cut right from the ear, and fresh herbs – perhaps from your own herb garden!
 If you want, you can even soak and prepare your own dried beans.

 But if time is short, or your local supermarket has run out of those golden ears (it happened to me this week!), don’t hesitate to use canned corn and beans.
 I’ve always been one to lean toward fresh, then frozen if needed, feeling guilty about picking up canned goods.
 But I recently found out about a University of California at Davis study that shows some canned fruits and vegetables have the same nutrient levels as fresh or frozen – not all, but some.
 Most canned fruits and veggies are picked at the peak of ripeness and are canned the same day to preserve as much goodness as possible.